AdobeDocs/certification.en/help/certifications/acja/acja-e-developer.md

 ---
-title: Adobe Customer Journey Analytics Expert Certification
+title: Expert Certification
-description: Learn how to become a certified Adobe
+description: Learn how to become a certified expert Adobe in [!DNL Customer Journey Analytics]
 role: Developer
+solution: Customer Journey Analytics
 badge: label="Exam AD0-EXXX" type="positive"
 mini-toc-levels: 1
 hidefromtoc: yes
 ---

-# Certification journey for Adobe Customer Journey Analytics expert
+# Certification journey for Adobe [!DNL Customer Journey Analytics] expert

 Learn how to become a certified Adobe

 ## Minimum experience

 You should have:

 >[!NOTE]
 >